Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer: Introduction

 \section{Introduction}

 Quantum computing has gained considerable interest due to its potential to solve complex computational problems that are intractable on classical devices.
 Finding the ground state of a many-body quantum system is one such problem as it suffers from an exponentially scaling complexity in the system size \cite{feynman2018simulating}.
 Quantum computing provides an appealing solution as it allows, in principle, the encoding of the exponentially scaling many-body wave-function onto a linearly scaling qubit register.
 In the context of quantum chemistry, extensive efforts have been made to develop quantum algorithms for ground and excited state preparation of molecular systems with the goal of ultimately surpassing classical techniques \cite{cao2019quantum, mcardle2020quantum}.
-In order to be able to take advantage of near-term quantum devices in the noisy intermediate-scale quantum (NISQ) era, emphasis has been placed on the development of hybrid quantum-classical algorithms such as the Variational Quantum Eigensolver (VQE) which incorporates a quantum subroutine within a classical optimization loop thereby reducing the quantum computer workload and mitigating the effects of hardware noise and measurement errors \cite{peruzzo2014variational}.
+In order to be able to take advantage of near-term quantum devices in the noisy intermediate-scale quantum (NISQ) era, emphasis has been placed on the development of hybrid quantum-classical algorithms such as the Variational Quantum Eigensolver (VQE) which incorporates a quantum subroutine within a classical optimization loop thereby allowing for the most costly aspect of the optimisation routine (namely, measuring the expectation value of the Hamiltonian) to be be performed on the quantum device \cite{peruzzo2014variational}.

 The core idea of the variational quantum eigensolver is to generate a parameterised wave-function, known as the ansatz, and then variationally tune this ansatz so as to minimise the expectation value of some relevant Hermitian operator, typically the system Hamiltonian.
 The fundamental challenge in implementing the VQE methodology on NISQ devices is thus to construct an ansatz wave-function that can accurately describe the ground-state of the Hermitian operator under study and, at the same time, can be represented on shallow quantum circuits which are not dominated by noise.
 Most commonly used VQEs for quantum chemistry are so-called ``fixed-ansatz'' methods wherein the ansatz wave-function consists of a predetermined product of parametrised unitary operators acting on an initial (usually Hartree-Fock reference) state \cite{tilly2022variational, romero2018strategies, ryabinkin2018qubit, kandala2017hardware, lee2018generalized, mizukami2020orbital}.
 Whether hardware-efficient or chemically-inspired, these "fixed" ansatz methods have a limited accuracy and do not provide a route for exact simulations of strongly correlated systems on near-term quantum hardware \cite{romero2018strategies, kandala2017hardware}.
 Since fixed ansätze are by definition system-agnostic, they are also likely to contain superfluous operators that do not contribute to a better approximation of the ground state of the Hermitian operator under study \cite{grimsley2019trotterized}.
 Such redundant operators needlessly increase the length of the ansatz circuit as well as the number of variational parameters to be tuned, both of which are serious problems for NISQ-era devices.